Military Coup Plot: Presidency Issues Fresh Warnings

 “Leaping to conclusions before official confirmation portends grave consequences for the nation,” he warned.

-Sensational reporting criticised
+Sensational reporting on alleged Nigerian coup criticised

-The presidential aide also criticised what he described as a rising appetite for sensationalism and online traffic, stressing that not every piece of information is suitable for publication.
+The presidential aide also criticised what he described as a 'rising appetite for sensationalism and online traffic', stressing that not every piece of information is suitable for publication.

 “Some media outlets ran with the story for clicks and attention.
-But as patriotic Nigerians, we must know that what we report has implications for our economy and stability,” Onanuga noted.
+But, as patriotic Nigerians, we must know that what we report has implications for our economy and stability,” Onanuga noted.

 He added that although many Nigerians distrust official statements, the media still have a duty to report responsibly.